 - Project Closure (EXCEL, WORD).

-This class will be delivered on-line in four, 3.5-hour sessions over two weeks through Webex training with a live instructor.
-Dates and times for this class are:
+This class will be delivered on-line in four, 3.5-hour sessions over two weeks through Zoom training with a live instructor., or two consecutive days in-person

 A good internet connection and dual screens are recommended to maximize the learning experience.
 Links to the online training platform and class materials will be sent to registered attendees approximately 3-5 days before the class.